-The following is a discussion of Navios Maritime Holdings Inc. as "Successor" to and as "Predecessor" of the acquisition / reincorporation discussed in the following paragraphs and in Note 2 to the Consolidated Financial Statements for the unaudited interim periods ended September 30, 2005 and 2004.
-Also following is a discussion of the Predecessor company's financial condition and results of operations for the fiscal years ended December 31, 2004 and 2003.
-All of these financial statements have been prepared in accordance with Generally Accepted Accounting Principles in the United States of America (GAAP).
-You should read this section together with the consolidated financial statements including the notes to those financial statements for the years mentioned above which are included in this prospectus.
+The following is a discussion of Navios's financial condition and results of operations comparing the fiscal years ended December 31, 2004 and 2003 as well as the six months ended June 30, 2005 and 2004.
+You should consider the foregoing when reviewing the consolidated financial statements and this discussion.
+You should read this section together with the consolidated financial statements including the notes to those financial statements for the years mentioned above which have been prepared in accordance with U.S. GAAP and which are included in this prospectus.